maddawg9838/Comparative-Analysis-of-LSTM-Models-for-Forecasting-Total-Sales/Readme.md

 ## Assumptions
 - The Rossmann Store Sales dataset had a testing dataset without true labels, thus we utilized the training dataset and divided it into training, validating, and testing datasets.
+- The hyperparameters are initialized in cell 38 (feel free to change all for personal testing EXCEPT INPUT_DIM)
+  - INPUT_DIM = 1
+  - HIDDEN_DIM = 4
+  - LEARNING_RATE - 0.001
+  - BATCH_SIZE = 32
+  - EPOCHS = 3

 ## Instructions
 1. Open [Google Colab](https://colab.research.google.com/).